South Cornwall · TR3

 Renovations & Remodels in Feock

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Feock, that work is shaped by the place itself — Feock is a sought-after AONB village above the Carrick Roads with views to St Mawes, a tight Conservation Area at the church, and one of Cornwall's strongest property markets, with a building stock that leans toward historic farmhouses and Edwardian villas above the river.
+A Feock brief starts on the street, not the screen — Feock is a sought-after AONB village above the Carrick Roads with views to St Mawes, a tight Conservation Area at the church, and one of Cornwall's strongest property markets, with a building stock that leans toward Edwardian villas above the river and high-end modern architect builds.

 • Conservation Area